ndwarshuis/universal-conky/README.md

 Due to me needing to use this on multiple machines with annoyingly different hardware, I designed this to be as modular as possible.

-The configuration is accomplished via one yaml file which encodeds the theme, refresh rate, interface geometry, hardware queried, etc.
+The configuration is accomplished via one yaml file which encodes the theme, refresh rate, interface geometry, hardware queried, etc.

 The interface is broken apart into different 'modules' that can be arranged on